codemagic-ci-cd/codemagic-docs/content/yaml-publishing/app-store-connect.md

 Post-processing does not consume any build minutes.

 {{<notebox>}}
-**Note:** Post-processing step is triggered only when release notes are found in the project's working directory with the "whatsNew" keyword in it:
+**Note:** Post-processing triggered by the presence of release notes will only occur if the release notes are found in the project's working directory and contain the "whatsNew" keyword:
  ```
   [
     {